vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 ### 7.7.
 Playing and Stopping a Quiz
 Playing a Flashcard Quiz with a particular deck

-Prerequisites: Have a deck with entries present, preferably multiple entries
+Prerequisites: Have a deck with entries present, preferably multiple entries and no deck selected.

 1. Test Case: `select 1` and then `/play`<br>
    Expected: App will switch to the Quiz tab, and will display the first translation to be answered and various statistics.